|

 Department of Ophthalmology, Medical College, Amritsar, India

-Date of Web Publication | 7-Apr-2008 |
+Date of Web Publication7-Apr-2008

-Correspondence Address: Tulsi Das Department of Ophthalmology, Medical College, Amritsar India
+Department of Ophthalmology, Medical College, Amritsar

-Source of Support: None, Conflict of Interest: None | Check |
+Source of Support: None, Conflict of Interest: None

-How to cite this article: Das T, Nirankari M S, Chaddah M R. Trachoma- Epidemiology and treatment.
-Indian J Ophthalmol 1961;9:72-6 |
+Das T, Nirankari M S, Chaddah M R. Trachoma- Epidemiology and treatment.
+Indian J Ophthalmol 1961;9:72-6

 It was in the year 1952 that study of our old and perennial enemy, trachoma, was started in this institution.
 Trachoma is a serious health problem in this part of the country, hence it was decided to study the disease in detail.
 This study is in continuation of our earlier paper published in 1954 (Das, Nirankari and Chaddah).

-Details of Study and Results | | |
+Details of Study and Results Top

 2224 persons comprising of 1158 inhabitants of a village, 344 persons residing in a Harijan Colony (living in unhygenic conditions) and 722 students, below 20 years of age coming from middle class, were examined.
 Palpebral conjunctiva, bulbar conjunctiva, fornices and cornea were examined in detail with a corneal loupe and the stage of trachoma and pannus noted in every case.